Ribes glandulosum

 Ribes glandulosum, or the skunk currant, is a North American species of flowering plant in the currant family.

 Description

 Ribes glandulosum is a deciduous shrub growing to 0.5 m tall and wide.
 The leaves are 2.5-7.5 cm wide, palmately lobed with 5–7 deeply cut segments.
 Flowers are in elongated clusters of 6–15 pink flowers.
 Fruits are dark red and egg-shaped, sometimes palatable but sometimes not.

 Distribution and habitat

 It is widespread in Canada (all 10 provinces and all 3 territories) and is also found in parts of the United States (Alaska, the Great Lakes region, the Appalachian Mountains, and the Northeast).
 It can be found in humid forests, shrub thickets, clearings, and on rocky slopes.

 As a noxious weed

 It is considered a noxious weed in Michigan, and planting it is prohibited in certain parts of the state.

 Conservation

+Ribes glandulosum has been assessed as least concern on the IUCN Red List.
 It is listed as endangered in Connecticut and New Jersey, and presumed extirpated in Ohio.